 A C corporation is a legal entity that exists separately from the people who own, manage, control, and operate it.

-A C corporation issues shares of its stock, as evidence of ownership, to the person (s) or entities that contribute the money or business assets the corporation uses to conduct its business.
+A C Corporation Taxation San Diego issues shares of its stock, as evidence of ownership, to the person (s) or entities that contribute the money or business assets the corporation uses to conduct its business.

 The stockholders or shareholders own the corporation and are entitled to any dividends the corporation pays.
 If the corporation liquidates, they are entitled to all of the corporation’s assets after all creditors are paid.

 A C Corporation is recognized by the law as an individual entity, separate from its shareholders (owners).
 Shareholders enjoy limited liability for the debts, obligations and liabilities incurred by the business as well as liability stemming from possible legal action.
 Protection of shareholders’ personal assets is one of the major reasons business owners choose to incorporate (same treatment in S Corporations and/or C Corporations).
 Normally, shareholders cannot lose more than the amount they invested in the corporation.
 If the corporation goes bankrupt, the shareholders will not be liable for its debts.
 Should someone sue the corporation and the corporation is found liable, they can take

 the corporation’s property to satisfy the judgment but if that property does not satisfy the judgment, they will not be able to take a shareholder’s personal assets, i.e. home, car, and bank account.
 An exception to a shareholder’s limited liability happens when

 the corporation has recklessly harmed people or has been used to perpetuate a fraud, assuming the plaintiff can establish that the shareholders that were participating in this fraud and individually sanctioning it

 C Corporation shareholders do not report any of the business income and expense on their individual tax return.